Heart Attack and Atherosclerosis Prevention (cont.)

 - Have most people done enough to prevent atherosclerosis and heart attacks?

 - What are the risk factors for coronary atherosclerosis and heart disease?

 - How can coronary atherosclerosis and heart attacks be prevented?

 - Find a local Cardiologist in your town

-atherosclerosis, and ignorance that coronary atherosclerosis and heart attacks
+Well-known risk factors for coronary atherosclerosis and heart attacks are:

 Viewers share their comments